perone/Pyevolve/docs/source/intro.rst

 Running Pyevolve on Jython
 ---------------------------------------------------------------------------
-Jython is an implementation of Python language and it's modules (not all unfortunatelly) which is designed to run over the Java platform.
+Jython is an implementation of Python language and its modules (not all unfortunatelly) which is designed to run over the Java platform.
 Pyevolve was tested against Jython 2.5.x and worked well, except for the Genetic Programming core which is taking a lot of memory, maybe a Jython issue with the Java JVM.

-You're highly encouraged to run Jython with the JVM "-server" option; this option will enable anoter VM JIT which is optimal for applications where the fast startup times isn't important, and the overall performance is what matters.
+You're highly encouraged to run Jython with the JVM "-server" option; this option will enable another VM JIT which is optimal for applications where the fast startup times isn't important, and the overall performance is what matters.
 This JIT of the "Server mode" has different policies to compile your code into native code, and it's well designed for long running applications, where the VM can profile and optimize better than the JIT of "Client mode".